SWeav02/baderkit/docs/methods.md

     **Reference**

     M. Yu and D. R. Trinkle, Accurate and efficient algorithm for Bader charge integration, [J. Chem.
 Phys.
 134, 064111 (2011)](https://theory.cm.utexas.edu/henkelman/code/bader/download/yu11_064111.pdf)

+=== "reverse-neargrid (Default)"

+    This method is our own improvement to the original neargrid method, inspired by the weight method.
+It is at least as accurate as the neargrid method while avoiding any edge refinements.

+    The method is largely similar to the [original](/baderkit/methods/#__tabbed_1_2).
+However, instead of following an ascending path, we first sort the grid points from highest to lowest, then descend starting form the highest.
+At each point, the gradient is calculated, and used to construct a pointer to the steepest neighbor.
+    A correction vector, the difference between this pointer and the true gradient, is then calculated and stored.

+    For each point other than the local maxima, the steepest neighbor will have already gone through this process.
+For these points, the steepest neighbor's correction vector is added to the points own correction vector.
+This provides some memory of variation from the true gradient as the path is descended.
+    If the correction vector is ever large enough that one of its components is closer to a neighbor than the current point, a correction is made.
+This moves moves the current points steepest neighbor to the nearest point in the direction of the correction.
+Whether or not a correction is made, the current point is assigned the same label as its steepest neighbor.

+    In this way, the gradient correction history is preserved without need for iterative refinement of the edges.
+In our testing we found this method to be just as or more accurate than the original neargrid method.

 === "hybrid-neargrid"

-    Because we found that iterative edge refinement is required for the neargrid method (see the [Note](http://127.0.0.1:8000/baderkit/methods/#__tabbed_1_2)), we've added a variation where the faster ongrid method is performed first, then refined using the neargrid method.
+    Because we found that iterative edge refinement is required for the neargrid method (see the [Note](/baderkit/methods/#__tabbed_1_2)), we've added a variation where the faster ongrid method is performed first, then refined using the neargrid method.
+This may result in improved speed if the ongrid edges are not far from the final neargrid edges.

 === "hybrid-weight"